 Public and private keys are digital keys that are used to access bitcoin wallets and perform a transaction on the blockchain network.
-As mentioned above, your public key is like your bank account while your private key is like your pin number which you use to access your account.
+As mentioned earlier, your public key is like your bank account while your private key is like your pin number which you use to access your account.

 The public key can be visible to anyone on the network.
 But, a private key should be private.

 Another relatable explanation for this is a traditional mailbox.
 If you have a mailbox that’s locked, anyone who knows where your mailbox is located can put in letters and written messages.
-But, they cannot access the mailbox to collect letters that have been put in the there.
+But, they can’t access the mailbox to collect letters that have been put in the there.
 The only person that can do this is you because you are the only one with the key to the mailbox.

-Bitcoin uses asymmetric encryption to ensure that only the owner of a bitcoin wallet can withdraw or send bitcoin from it
+This same way, Bitcoin uses asymmetric encryption to ensure that only the owner of a bitcoin wallet can withdraw or send bitcoin from it

 Public and private keys are generated and stored by the blockchain wallet.
 When you send BTC from your wallet, it is signed automatically with your private key in such a way that your private key is not revealed.
 This is known as your digital signature.

-Let’s say Jane wants to send some Bitcoin (BTC) to Daniel, all she has to do is send it to his cryptocurrency address which she has collected from Daniel.
-But, for anyone to access the BTC that has been sent to Daniel, they would have to open his Bitcoin wallet with Daniels private key which would be impossible to access because only Daniel knows his private key.
+Let’s say Jane wants to send some Bitcoin (BTC) to Daniel.
+All she has to do is send it to his cryptocurrency address which she has collected from Daniel.
+But, for anyone to access the BTC that has been sent to Daniel, they would have to open his Bitcoin wallet with Daniel’s private key which would be impossible to access because only Daniel knows his private key.

 In a nutshell, a public key is an encryption key while a private key is a decryption key.